jewels86/Axinite/README.md

 `axtools` is a library to help abstract and simplify Axinite.
 With `axtools`, Developers can deploy Axinite powered applications with ease.
 You can find the docs [here](https://jewels86.gitbook.io/axinite/axtools/quickstart).

-### Executable
-Axinite will soon be coming to executable format!

-Development is still in progress.

 ## Supporting Axinite
 ### Contributing
 Feel free to open up a [pull request](https://github.com/jewels86/Axinite/pulls) or an [issue](https://github.com/jewels86/Axinite/issues) if there are any changes you'd like introduced to Axinite.